Overview of Joseph Smith's Translations

-This is a small problem compared to the others (hence a bonus translation), but it's explained really well by former CES instructor and biblical scholar David Bokovoy.
+This is a small problem compared to the others (hence an honorable mention), but it's explained really well by former CES instructor and biblical scholar David Bokovoy.
 From his episodes going through biblical scholarship on Mormon Stories (Episode 1022):

 "Notice, for example, verse eight...
 "Therefore, in the beginning, the word was and he was the word, even the messenger of salvation, the light and the redeemer of the world.
 The spirit of truth."
 You think you were reading from the Gospel of John there.
 It's all Johannine language: 'who came into the world because the world was made by him and in him was the life of men and the light of men.
 Worlds were made by him.'
 This is all Johannine.
 John's literature really wants to emphasize this idea of contrast between light and dark.
 And then we read first person:

-Verse 11: I John bear record that I beheld his gl2ory is the glory of the only begotten of the father.
+Verse 11: I John bear record that I beheld his glory is the glory of the only begotten of the father.

 And then move down to versus 12 and 13.
 In Joseph Smith's revelation:

-Again, this is not nearly as important as Joseph Smith's other translations, but it again shows how Joseph Smith created material with the sources that he was surrounded by.
-In this case, it shows that Joseph Smith often created revelation in the voice of God that doesn't work when looked at through the critical eye of biblical scholarship.
+Again, this is not nearly as important as Joseph Smith's other translations, but it again shows how Joseph Smith created material with the sources that he was surrounded by, but left his fingerprints all over the material.
+In this case, it shows that Joseph Smith often created revelation in the voice of God that becomes incompatible with history when looked at through the critical eye of biblical scholarship.
 This is very apparent in how Joseph Smith incorrectly claims that Abraham was commanded to implement polygamy by God in D&C 132.

-The idea of this post was not to be a comprehensive list of everything that Joseph Smith claimed to restore or reveal, but to look at the items that Joseph Smith claimed to translate with his prophetic abilities from God that we have the original material for.
+The idea of this overview was not to be a comprehensive list of everything that Joseph Smith claimed to restore or reveal, but to look at the items that Joseph Smith claimed to translate with his prophetic abilities from God that we have the original material for whether the direct source material (the Book of Mormon characters, the Book of Abraham, Kinderhook Plates, and the Joseph Smith translation of the Bible) or direct chain of custody of the accounts (Adamic language and writings of the author of the Gospel of John).
 With the Book of Mormon we focused only on the characters that Joseph Smith claimed were from the gold plates, but obviously the ideas that Joseph Smith brought to the Book of Mormon are important to look at such as the idea that Native Americans are the descendants of Lamanites, the Deutero-Isaiah verses that were not written before Lehi left, and his inability to re-translate the "Lost 116 pages."